Os Kiezos: Origin

-For a long time, they watched the rehearsals of Ngola Ritmos of the legendary Liceu Vieira Dias, where Kituxi said that Marito had sent some members of the group to find a guitarist who was from the Vieira Dias family.
-This was and still is a family popularly considered a family of excellence in politics and art; having as references: Liceu Vieira Dias, Carlitos Vieira Dias (son of Liceu who at the time was already playing in Negoleiros as a bassist), Ruy Mingas, Saidy Mingas etc… This cunning attempt by the scout Marito meant that they found Humberto Vieira Dias there who became an acquaintance of the group and joined as guitarist and later became the group’s bassist.
+For a long time, they watched the rehearsals of Ngola Ritmos of Liceu Vieira Dias, where Kituxi said that Marito had sent some members of the group to find a guitarist who was from the Vieira Dias family.
+This was and still is a family popularly considered a family of excellence in politics and art; having as references: Liceu Vieira Dias, Carlitos Vieira Dias (son of Liceu who at the time was already playing in Negoleiros as a bassist), Ruy Mingas, Saidy Mingas etc… This attempt by the scout Marito meant that they found Humberto Vieira Dias there who became an acquaintance of the group and joined as guitarist and later became the group’s bassist.

 Fausto Lemos, a percussionist who had already had experience playing various types of drums in small music groups for children called "turmas", joined the group to replace Kituxi as the main percussionist.

 Their persistence in pursuing a musical career paid off.
 They gained recognition during a performance at Dona Malha's venue, catching the attention of Duia, a guitarist from Os Gingas.
 A this point only Adolfo Coelho, Marito, Juventino, Fausto lemos, Kituxi and Humberto Vieira Dias remained in the group.
 This marked the beginning of their rise to fame.

 Os Kiezos performing at a venue.

 At an attempt to join Kutonoca, which was a popular set of events promoted by the CITA (Centro de Informação e Turismo de Angola) that was held in the most populous boroughs of suburban Luanda and hosted the best and most famous artists at that time like Negoleiros do Ritmo, Aguias Reais, Elias dia Kimuezo, Os Gingas etc... they faced resistance from Luis Montez, the show's owner.
 The rejection led some members to doubt the project, as their supplier, Ti Makoi, had given them limited resources.
 From there, they entered a new phase where they aimed to be more conscious and prepared, in order to get the opportunity to perform at the Kutonoca.